hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 `hse_config_valid()` will be used by the CLI to validate config strings through a new `hse config validate` subcommand in the future as well.

+The same CLI for setting config options of `key=value` will continue to work, but implemented outside of `libhse`.

 ##### Config String Format

 The config string will be a JSON-formatted string.
 We already have a dependency